Natavision Logo

 Natalog removes the selected events, their entries, and their results and scores out the meet again.
 You can answer questions like "What if this college meet did not include diving?"

-This simuation adjusts the selected swimmers' results so they equal their seed times.
+This simuation adjusts the selected athletes' results so they equal their seed times.
 Then the meet is re-scored.
 This gives you an idea of how they were expected to place.
 Did they move up in the high point standings?

 This simuation removes the selected athletes from their individual events and replays the meet.